department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/mhv-profile-research/README.md

 We are proposing the following rough timeline for the research effort:

-- Research planning, interview coordination, and profile evaluation: 1 sprint
+- **Research planning, interview coordination, and profile evaluation**: 1 sprint
-- MHV profile team/MHV coordinator/MHV stakeholder interviews: 1 sprint
+- **MHV profile team/MHV coordinator/MHV stakeholder interviews**: 1 sprint
-- MHV user interviews: 1 sprint
+- **MHV user interviews**: 1 - 2 sprints -- one for research planning and recruiting; additional time for conducting calls
-- Research report write-up and presentation: 1 sprint
+- **Research report write-up and presentation**: 1 sprint

 ## Questions to answer